-- Director of Operations or a designee should verify with our clearing firm (at least annually) that this review is being performed. - When a sanctioned security or individual is identified, the account will be immediately frozen and no funds or securities will be released from the account (credits are permitted) at the responsibility of our clearing firm. - The freeze includes restrictions against endorsement or guarantee of assets in the account.
+- Operations should verify with our clearing firm (at least annually) that this review is being performed. - When a sanctioned security or individual is identified, the account will be immediately frozen and no funds or securities will be released from the account (credits are permitted) at the responsibility of our clearing firm. - The freeze includes restrictions against endorsement or guarantee of assets in the account.